department-stockholm/svgsus/README.md

 #### `svgsus.vectordrawable(svg, options={})`

-Renders the SVG as a Java code suitable for Android.
+Renders the SVG as XML code suitable for Android.

 Available Options: